 In a separate and prominent location of your syllabus, include statements on plagiarism, appropriate conduct, and disciplinary regulations.
 These statements can be found in the NIU Graduate and Undergraduate Catalogs online.
-Also, the Faculty Development and Instructional Design Center has created the “Academic Integrity Tutorials” for Students and Faculty available at www.ai.niu.edu/ai/
+Also, the Center for Innovative Teaching and Learning has created the “Academic Integrity Tutorials” for Students and Faculty available at www.ai.niu.edu/ai/

 If you plan to include course information in a calendar or schedule, provide a list of topics, chapter readings, assignments, exams and other requirements with due dates.
 Providing this information in a table format will make it easy for students to read and reference.
 In a prominent location on the calendar or schedule, indicate that the schedule is subject to change so you can accommodate any necessary changes to the course schedule.